$D^*\pi$ interaction from the lineshape of $D_1(2420)$ in $B$-decays: Introduction

 The formalism used here is based on earlier studies~\cite{Malabarba:2022pdo,Gamermann:2007fi}, in which coupled channel $S$-wave interactions among the following systems are considered: $D^*\pi$, $D\rho$, $\bar K D_s^*$, $D_s\bar K^*$, $\eta D^*$, $D\omega$, $\eta_c D^*$, $D J/\Psi$, $D\phi$, and $\eta^\prime D^*$.
 The interaction kernels in these previous works were obtained from a Lagrangian based on a SU(4) symmetry, which is broken.
 Such amplitudes are also in agreement with a formalism based on the hidden local symmetry, which considers vector mesons as the gauge bosons~\cite{Bando:1987br}.
 Here, it is important to mention that the equivalence between the two approaches can be obtained by means of the exchange of light vector mesons in the $t$-channel, which makes use only of the SU(3) part of the SU(4) symmetry considered in Refs.~\cite{Malabarba:2022pdo,Gamermann:2007fi}.
 Thus, heavy quarks in such interactions are treated as spectators as instructed by the heavy quark symmetry.
-As discussed in Ref.~\cite{Khemchandani:2023xup}, two poles arise in such a formalism, the properties of one of which agree well with those of $D_1(2420)$ known from the experimental data.
-However, the second pole, which is wider but not as much as listed by the particle data group~\cite{ParticleDataGroup:2024cfk}, has a real value that is lower than the nominal mass of $D_1(2430)$ cataloged in Ref.~\cite{ParticleDataGroup:2024cfk}.
-In order to improve the agreement between mass and width of the pole found in Ref.~\cite{Malabarba:2022pdo}, a bare quark model pole was added in Ref.~\cite{Khemchandani:2023xup}, which required including a few free parameters in the model.
+As discussed in Ref.~\cite{Khemchandani:2023xup}, two poles arise in such a formalism, the properties of one of which agree well with those of the $D_1(2420)$ known from the experimental data.
+However, both mass and width associated with the second pole are not in good agreement with the properties of the $D_1(2430)$ cataloged by the particle data group~\cite{ParticleDataGroup:2024cfk}.
+To improve the agreement between the mass and width of the pole found in Ref.~\cite{Malabarba:2022pdo}, a bare quark model pole was added in Ref.~\cite{Khemchandani:2023xup}, which required including a few free parameters in the model.
 In the present work, though, we keep the model simple, without adding the quark model pole, for a twofold reason.
 Firstly, our aim here is to reproduce the experimental data for two $B$ decay processes available in Refs.~\cite{LHCb:2024vhs,LHCb:2019juy}, and to extract information on the $D^*\pi$ scattering length.
 Further, the main feature of the data on the invariant mass distribution of $D^*\pi$ is a clear signal of $D_1(2420)$, while a wide state, such as $D_1(2430)$, is washed out by the background.
-In such a situation, our main focus is to be able to reproduce the lineshape of $D_1(2420)$ in the $D^*\pi$ invariant mass distribution, which gets well described in terms of two-meson dynamics, and it is not the scope of the present work to determine the properties of $D_1(2430)$ with fine precision.
-Secondly, the model involves hadronization of several allowed three-meson systems, two of which interact in the final state to produce a $D^*$ and a pion.
+In such a situation, our main focus is to be able to reproduce the lineshape of $D_1(2420)$ in the $D^*\pi$ invariant mass distribution, which is well described in terms of two-meson dynamics.
+Secondly, the model involves the hadronization of several allowed three-meson systems, two of which interact in the final state to produce a $D^*$ and a pion.
 As shall be discussed in the subsequent section, the whole formalism is quite cumbersome, requiring regularization of divergent loop integrals, and a simplified final-state interaction minimizes the number of free parameters of the model, especially since the focus is on $D_1(2420)$.